-Chicago violence: 47 shot, 12 fatally including minors in Chicago weekend shootings
+Chicago violence: Minors among 52 shot, 14 fatally, in Chicago weekend shootings

-Most recently, a 19-year-old man was fatally shot Sunday morning in Rogers Park on the North Side, Chicago police said.
+A 38-year-old man was fatally shot Sunday morning in Little Village on the Southwest Side, Chicago police said.

+The man was walking in an alley in the 2500 block of S. Troy just before 8:30 a.m. when an SUV approached the alley and an unknown suspect exited the vehicle and fired multiple shots at the victim, according to police.
+The suspect then fled the scene in the SUV in an unknown direction.
+The man suffered multiple gunshot wounds and was pronounced dead at the scene.
+Area 4 Detectives are investigating.

+An 18-year-old was was shot and killed in South Chicago Sunday morning.
+Police responded to the 8300 block of S. Muskegon where they attempted to render aid to the victim before he was transported to the University of Chicago.
+Police say the shooting occurred in the 8200 block of S. Escanaba just after 7:15 a.m., before the victim relocated to where police responded.
+He was pronounced dead at the hospital.
+Areas 2 Detectives are investigating.

+A 19-year-old man was also shot and killed in the Rogers Park neighborhood on the North Side.
 According to police, just before 7:00 a.m. the victim was walking in the 1400-block of W. Lunt Avenue when an unknown male offender approached him and fired one gunshot to the back of the victim's head.

 The suspect then ran to a black SUV and fled westbound on Lunt Avenue towards Clark Street, police said.